my-hoang-huu/HuuMyProject/README.md

 •	App.js file: Program executable file

 •	Components folder:
-    Contains all the components that build the app, contains:
+    Contains all the components that build the app:

      * Profile folder
       Contains the components that make up the profile page, include
       + header: includes cover image, avatar, use name